bluescarni/mppp/doc/sphinx/integer.rst

    Multiprecision integer class.

    This class represents arbitrary-precision signed integers.
-It acts as a wrapper around the GMP ``mpz_t`` type, with a small value optimisation: integers whose size is up to ``SSize`` limbs are stored directly in the storage occupied by the :cpp:class:`~mppp::integer` object, without resorting to dynamic memory allocation.
+It acts as a wrapper around the GMP :cpp:type:`mpz_t` type, with a small value optimisation: integers whose size is up to ``SSize`` limbs are stored directly in the storage occupied by the :cpp:class:`~mppp::integer` object, without resorting to dynamic memory allocation.
 The value of ``SSize`` must be at least 1 and less than an implementation-defined upper limit.
 On most modern architectures,